The latest science for permanent pain relief

 Permanent relief requires brain rewiring

-Aivo provides continuous care and identifies unique combinations of treatments that work best for you.
+Aivo provides continuous care and identifies unique combinations of pain self-management that work best for you.
 With daily use of Aivo, your brain can rewire itself into a lasting state of recovery.

 Aivo is evidence-based